16th Street Heights Residence

 The clients looked to add on a master suite, family room, new kitchen and basement level one-bedroom accessory apartment.

-During the design process, several existing features were re-thought: the front door was moved to allow for a seating group in the living room, the closed stair to the second floor was opened to allow more light from a new stair window, and the exiting fireplace was brought back to its original granite glory.
+During the design process, several existing features were re-thought: the front door was moved to allow for a seating group in the living room, the closed stair to the second floor was opened to allow more light from a new stair window, and the existing fireplace was brought back to its original granite glory.

 The rear addition, with an asymmetrical roof form, houses the new open kitchen family room on the first floor and the master suite on the second.